 HOW TO USE: Use AM and PM.
 Gently massage a small amount, the size of a raspberry onto dampened face, eyes and neck and rinse thoroughly with water.

 From a preventative perspective, a good broad spectrum SPF helps prevent Hyperpigmentation from increasing in appearance and impact.
-SPF Sunscreen offers broad spectrum protection from both UVA and UVB rays.
+A daily SPF 30 Sunscreen will offer broad spectrum protection from both UVA and UVB rays.

 TOP TIPS FOR GETTING RID OF HYPERPIGMENTATION & DARK SPOTS